mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 The game mechanics for the subspecies listed here can be found on page 3 of the Character Creation chapter.

 Urzaeng: The Urzaeng are one of the few subspecies known to the Imperium and the only subspecies that were not outcast by Vargr society due to their superior physical prowess.
-Urzaeng average 1.85 metres in height and weigh 70 kilograms.
+Urzaeng average 1.85 meters in height and weigh 70 kilograms.
 They are more powerfully built than the average human and are physically a match against an adult Aslan.
 The Urzaeng were originally bred by the Ancients for heavy labour and combat so their increased physical prowess comes at a cost to their mental characteristics.
 This has resulted in the Urzaeng being a naturally violent people with contempt for weakness.

 Kokasha: The Kokasha are all but extinct now and those that remain live in a refuge in Rukhs Dall (known as Trenchans sector in the Imperium).
 They are the smallest of the subspecies and were engineered by the Ancients to have heightened mental faculties at the expense of their physical attributes.
-Kokasha are typically 1.45 metres high and weigh 50 kilograms.
-Females are slightly smaller averaging 1.4 metres high and weighing 45 kilograms.
+Kokasha are typically 1.45 meters high and weigh 50 kilograms.
+Females are slightly smaller averaging 1.4 meters high and weighing 45 kilograms.

 Akumgeda: Like most other subspecies of Vargr, the Akumgeda fl ed Lair after their people were ostracised by the majority of the Vargr population.
 The Akumgeda settled on a number of worlds in Ksinanirz sector and although some of these settlements still exist, many of the packs reintegrated with their brethren as the Vargr expanded throughout the Extents.

 The Akumgeda appear much like normal Vargr but they tend to have spotted fur.
 Although unusual, spots are not unknown and the Akumgeda found it easy to blend in with ‘normal Vargr’ unnoticed.
 What set the Akumgeda apart was their strong psionic ability.
 Some Vargr postulate that the standard Vargr species only developed psionic powers since the Akumgeda reintegrated with Vargr society but there is no evidence to support this.

 Nakagun: This outcast subspecies live in exile in Nakagun sector and are known to possess strange psionic powers.
-Males and females are similar in size averaging 1.5 metres in height and weighing 55 kilograms.
+Males and females are similar in size averaging 1.5 meters in height and weighing 55 kilograms.
 Little else is known of this group since they fl ed from Lair over a thousand years ago.

 Gaining & Losing Charisma A Vargr character’s Charisma can change during the course of the game as long as they are responsible for the success or failure of any given task; if a character is using their initiative and making choices, the outcome of those decisions can raise or lower their Charisma.
 For example, a pilot who misjumps due to a damaged jump drive would not be responsible for the failure, whereas a pilot who destroys a superior vessel due to clever thinking and good piloting would be responsible for the success and therefore would have a chance to increase their Charisma.